dherrendoerfer/uCNC_controller/README.txt

 Sets the ratio between the Z value and the servo position in degrees.

   Note: The Z value at factor 1 is -89 to +90, this also honors the minimum
-        and max values set to the servo, so set them to 0 for full stroke.
+        and max values set to the servo, so set them to 0 and 180 for full stroke.
+The sign of this value determines the direction of the servo.

   Sample:
     M154 S0.1  ;Sets ratio to 0.1